-If you have your own vehicle, still you will have to halt one night around Bomdila as it will be a very tedious journey.
+If you have your own vehicle, still you will have to halt one night around Bomdila or Dirang as it will be a very tedious journey.
 Also, be careful about crossing the Sela Pass on the second day.
 As it happens with high passes, you are never sure when it snows or when the weather deteriorates.

 Where to Stay in Tawang?

 As a highly developed tourist area, Tawang has dozens of hotels, resorts, and homestays at various price points.
 For the best experience, look for a good homestay run by a local family, so that you can get an authentic Monpa experience.